altocodenl/cell/readme.md

 ## Why cell

-cell is built atop three ideas:

-1. Building data systems is like writing: a way to reach the world, an essential tool of thought and a way to produce work that transcends the author.
-2. Understanding is the key to building good data systems: a system you understand is the foundation for flow and ownership.
-3. Understanding can be easier if we remove obstacles: most of what makes programming difficult is unnecessary.

-cell is a tool that makes building and understanding [data systems](https://github.com/altocodenl/todis) as easy as possible.
+cell is a [programming substrate](https://www.youtube.com/live/4GOeYylCMJI?t=2286s) based on a chain of four hypothesis:

+1. **Data systems are essential to the creation of wealth and knowledge**.
+Data systems are representations of the real world.
+They are useful and powerful because they allow us to work with the real world in a systematic way that allows us to leverage computers.
+2. **Understanding is the key to making good data systems**.
+Understanding is a representation of a data system inside a human mind.
+Understanding is the key to achieve ownership of a system and flow while building it.
+Ownership comes from being able to fix or change the system understanding the implications of what's going on.
+Flow comes from knowing what's going on and finding the way towards where the system should go next.
+3. **Simplicity is the key to understanding a system**.
+Because complexity is exponential, no amount of brainpower can cut through it.
+The only way to make a system understandable is to make it simple.
+The aphorism "Keep it simple" is plain wrong.
+A system is not kept simple, it is *made* simple.
+The art of system building is to make it more useful while making it simpler.
+4. **A programming substrate is the key to simplicity**.
+A substrate is a good set of primitives that allow you to build any general purpose data system.

+cell tries to be a good enough substrate, so that you can:

+1. Use a simple tool to build your systems.
+2. Through simplicity, you understand your systems with ease.
+3. Through understanding, your systems become really good and you really own them and enjoy working on them.
+4. Through your ownership and flow, your work can better contribute to our collective human wealth and knowledge.

 ### AI can now code for us!
 Do we really need to understand what's going on?

-Yes, more than ever.
+Our understanding is: if AI helps you understand what you build, you're gaining agency.
+If AI just builds for you and you don't understand, you're losing agency.
+If you want to build without agency, then cell is probably not going to help you.

 AI coding tools let you build systems with a speed never seen before.
 But speed without understanding creates systems you don't own, can't control, and can't scale.

 AI massively increases the *initial speed* of both skilled programmers and novices.
 If you are a skilled programmer, you can go much faster.
 If you are not skilled in programming, AI can take your requirements and make them into code, very very quickly.
 This is really powerful, not a fad.